How to Build a DIY Barndominium

 Finding DIY Barndominium Kits

-Now that you’ve got your blueprint sketched, budget established, and timeline in check, it’s time to find some barndominium building kits.
-For the typical DIY’er, barndo kits can help make building your own barn home much easier.
+Now that you’ve got your blueprint sketched, your budget established, and your timeline in check, it’s time to find some barndominium building kits.
+For the typical DIYer, barndo kits can help build your barn home in a much more manageable way.

 There are a variety of kits with different designs, stages of construction, and supplies needed to build.

-Full kits will provide essential everything you need for your home.
-Since there are so many, it’s typically easy to find one that matches your ideal floor plan.
+Complete kits will provide everything you need for your home.
+Since there are so many, finding one that matches your ideal floor plan is typically straightforward.

 If it’s your first time building a home, barndo kits are foolproof.
-They make everything from ordering the right materials to making cuts, a simple process.
-Yes, quality DIY barndominium kits may be a bit expensive, but think of how much you’ll save on labor costs.
+They make everything from ordering the suitable materials to making cuts, a simple process.
+Quality DIY barndominium kits may be expensive, but consider how much you’ll save on labor costs.

 Building a Barndominium, Step-by-Step

 As lifesaving as your barndo kit will be, it can’t provide a building tutorial or some helping hands along the way.
-If you’re new to building, or even if you’re not, barndos are unique and can be tricky to get the hand of crafting.
-Luckily, this list will narrow down the process so you can assemble with ease!
+If you’re new to building, or even if you’re not, barndos are unique and can be tricky to get the hand on crafting.
+Luckily, this list will narrow down the process so you can easily assemble it!

 Step 1: Barndominium Foundation

 Every great home starts with a solid foundation, figuratively and quite literally.
 Barndominiums can be secured to the ground in several ways, but posts and slabs are most common.
-Those using posts will secure them to the ground with concrete and dig holes using a post hole digger to create depth.
+Those using posts will secure them to the ground with concrete, and holes will be dug using a post-hole digger to create depth.
 Measure the appropriate depth by referring to your region’s frost line.

-Then, place cardboard forms into the pole, so the posts can be concreted into them.
-While this method creates a strong foundation, it’s best for open floor plans only.
+Then, cardboard forms can be placed on the pole so that the posts can be concreted.
+While this method creates a strong foundation, it’s only best for open floor plans.

 So, this area, known as the footing, can be up to three times thicker than the rest of the pad.